dhanashreeronghe24/BACKEND-REST/README.md

-## This project has been created for testing purpose
+## This project has been created for testing purposes

 ### Step 1
 In order to set up a DB environment,